Upgrading your Exchange version

 Provisioning delays in our Exchange environment.
 See the System Status Page for notice on this type of issue.

-Note: It is not possible to estimate the length of time a migration will take because of the variance in the items listed above.
+Note: You cannot estimate the length of time a migration will take because of the variance in the preceding items.

 Do I need to reconfigure my mobile devices?

 Yes, you must reconfigure all mobile devices, except for some Blackberry® devices.
 Blackberry® Enterprise Server 5 is not compatible with Exchange.
 For Blackberry devices with software version 10.0 and later using ActiveSync, you don’t need to perform reconfiguration.